Quality Marks - South Downs School

 In March 2018 the South Downs School was awarded the Learning Outside the Classroom Bronze Quality mark.

-The school worked with the Council for Learning Outside the Classroom to gain the LOtC Mark which is a national accreditation for schools which recognises, and supports the development of, learning outside the classroom across all subject areas.
+The school worked with the Council for Learning Outside the Classroom to gain the LOtC Mark which is a national accreditation for schools which recognises, and supports the development of, learning outside the classroom across all areas of school life.
 We promote frequent educational visits to further impact on pupils’ current learning in school and this may include opportunities for pupils to attend residential learning experiences.

 Visits to places in the local community and beyond ensure where possible, inclusion of all children and their needs.
-Learning outside the classroom also involves regular learning and activities taking place in the School grounds, in order to stimulate and extend learning experiences further.
+Learning outside the classroom also involves regular learning and activities taking place in the school grounds and outdoor classroom spaces, in order to stimulate and extend learning experiences further.

 Unicef Rights Respecting Schools Award (RRSA)